-Scheduled for Wednesday, May 1 – This competition pits two person teams against the clock to assemble a fire hydrant.
+Scheduled for Wednesday, April 29 – This competition pits two person teams against the clock to assemble a fire hydrant.
 You won’t believe how fast this can be done.
-Watch as subsection teams compete for a trip to Denver in June to battle the fastest in the nation at ACE19!
+Watch as subsection teams compete for a trip to Orlando in June to battle the fastest in the nation at ACE20!
 Interested in competing in this contest – contact Pat Everham the PNWS Hydrant Hysteria Coordinator.

 Gimmicks and Gadgets